CipDan/Information-Security-Homeworks/README.md

 # Information-Security-Homeworks

 Repository for my IS homeworks.
-Each homework is stored in a directory and has it's own README.
+Each homework is stored in a directory and has its own README.